yale-nova/found-in-translation/README.md

 ## Quickstart
 We recommend replicating our execution environment using conda.
-Instructions to install Miniconda are found [here](https://www.anaconda.com/docs/getting-started/miniconda/install#quickstart-install-instructions).
+Instructions for installing Miniconda can be found [here](https://www.anaconda.com/docs/getting-started/miniconda/install#quickstart-install-instructions).
 To start, create a new conda environment with Python 3.12:
 ```
 conda create -n fit -y python=3.12